amirmasoudabdol/preferably/README.md

 My main focus is to keep `preferably` light and compatible with `pkgdown`.
 Besides, I have a short list of features that I would like to add to template files, and `pkgdown` package.
 For those, I prefer to prepare a few pull requests and add them to `pkgdown` instead of diverging the `preferably` from its core.
 Let's see when I get to them!
 Here is a few:

-- Adding dynamic font scaling to the template
+- Adding support for responsive text sizing
-- Improving the appearance of the argument list
+- Improving the appearance of argument lists
-- Trimming down the size of default pkgdown templates and assets
+- Minimizing the size of default pkgdown templates and assets

 #### Contribution